-Course Code: BH-ENG503 Credits:6 Max.
+Course Code: BH-ENG503 Credits: 6 Max.
 Marks: 150 Internal Assessment: 30 Theory : 120 Time: 3 Hours

-1. They will understand the role of criticism in understanding Literature.
+BH-ENG503.1 They will understand the role of criticism in understanding literature.

-2. They will be familiarized with the two different ages.
+BH-ENG503.2They will be familiarized with literary criticism over different ages.

-- 3. They will understand the function of criticism. - 4.
-They will be familiarized with the growth and development of Literary criticism.
+BH-ENG503.3They will understand the function of criticism.

+BH-ENG503.4They will be familiarized with the development of literary criticism.

 - 1. The students are required to attempt five questions in all. - 2.
 Question No.1 is compulsory. - 3.
-Attempt one question from each of the 4 Units. - 4.
-All questions carry equal marks.
+Attempt one question from each of the 4 Units.

+4. All questions carry equal marks.

-- 2. Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
+- 1. The paper-setter will set 9 questions in all. - 2.
+Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
 Question No. 1 shall have four short answer type questions evenly spread over all the four units.
 The student shall attempt all the four questions in about 150 words each.

-Unit-I: Philip Sidney: The Defense of Poesy

-Unit-II William Wordsworth : Preface to Lyrical Ballads (1802) Unit-III: S.T.
+Unit-I: Philip Sidney: The Defense of Poesy Unit-II William Wordsworth : Preface to Lyrical Ballads (1802) Unit-III: S.T.
 Coleridge: Biographia Literaria.
 Chapters IV, XIII and XIV Unit-IV Matthew Arnold: 'The Function of Criticism at the Present Time', 'The Study of Poetry'